 - This fund promotes environmental and social characteristics and falls under SFDR Article 8(1). - The fund invests without any benchmark restrictions.
-The performance of the fund is not benchmarked against an index.
+The performance of the fund is not benchmarked against an - The exchange rate risk between USD and HKD is not hedged.